HowProgrammingWorks/SelfAssessment/Skills/Programming.md

   - spaghetti
   - silver bullet
   - not invented here
-  - dead code
+  - dead code 🖐️ used
-  - unreachable code
+  - unreachable code 🖐️ used
-  - duplicate code
+  - duplicate code 🖐️ used
-  - exception
+  - exception 👂 heard
-  - return early
+  - return early 🖐️ used
   - unittest
-  - git
+  - git 🎓 known
-  - github
+  - github 🎓 known